 Like most industries and career paths, there are different earning levels depending on where you’re at in your career.
 Licensed master technicians are generally the top earners in the profession.
 These industry veterans often own their own business or act as project manager on construction projects.

-2. Jobs for electricians are growing.
+2. Electrical jobs are growing.

 One of the biggest reasons for job growth is construction.
 In the United States, the population is projected to grow by approximately 2 million people per year until 2030.
 This equates to a need for more residential and commercial construction to support the growing population.

-Within the electrical industry, there are numerous specialties that fall under the electrician banner.
+Within the electrical industry, there are numerous specialties that fall under the electrical worker banner.
 However, each specialty offers its own growth opportunities.
 For example, an industrial electrician will have a very different set of responsibilities than a commercial technician.
 And like other industries, once you find your niche you can become more and more specialized.

 Moreover, the more complex your skill set, the more you can earn.